saachi-surana/rag-project/README.md

 # How to Build a Retrieval-Augmented Generation (RAG) Chatbot

 ### Introduction:
 This document provides step-by-step instructions to build a RAG chatbot and system to allow users to chat with their own pdf files.
-This guide will cover environment setup and **vector database** initialization.
+This guide will cover environment setup and chatbot database initialization.
 This guide will not cover advanced Machine Learning theory, or custom model training.

 ### Audience:
 This document is meant for anyone that wants to leverage Large Language Models (LLMs) to analyze and interact with their personal files, without uploading them to public, third-party interfaces that have training data on information that is outside of what has been provided by the user.
 No advanced coding degree is required, however users should have a basic comfort level with installing software via a terminal.
 In addition, users to be sure to note that while this system provides a high level of accuracy for their uploaded files, as it does not have access to the data that public third-party chatbots have, this tool is designed for context-specific retrieval, and not general-purpose knowledge.